Travel between mainland Europe and the British Isles has never been easier. If you’re sick of air travel, take the classic option: ferries to Europe.

 I’ve got baggage

-If you’re carrying a lot of baggage, travelling by ferry is ideal.
+If you’re carrying a lot of baggage, traveling by ferry is ideal.
 You can load up your car and get across without worrying about the overweight baggage fees on flights.
 Ferries across the English Channel are a great option if you are moving to the European mainland or vice versa, as you can bring as much freight as you need: cross with a van or a trailer.
+Just make sure you’re aware of the different European driving laws!

 Bring your pet